Action Books, 2020

 Death Industrial Complex is a meditation on the cultural obsession with the bodies of dead women and an occult invocation of the artist Francesca Woodman.
 Like Woodman’s photographs with their long exposures and blurred lenses, this book is haunted and haunting, hazey yet devastatingly precise.
 These are poems as possessions, gothic ekphrases, dialogues with the dead, biography and anti-biography, a stunning act of “cryptobeauty.”

-Selections from Death Industrial Complex have appeared in Black Warrior Review, The Berkeley Review, Phoebe, Epiphany!, Palimpsest: Yale Graduate Literary Arts Magazine, DREGINALD, Dream Pop Press, Deluge, New Delta Review, Sonora Review, Occulum, Sidereal, Leveler, Berfrois, Nice Cage, Datableed, Reality Hands, Fugue, Tarpaulin Sky, The Journal Petra, Ninth Letter, Bennington Review, Best American Experimental Writing 2020, and Kansas’s Best Emerging Poets 2020.
+Selections from Death Industrial Complex have appeared in The Iowa Review, Black Warrior Review, The Berkeley Review, Phoebe, Epiphany!, Palimpsest: Yale Graduate Literary Arts Magazine, DREGINALD, Dream Pop Press, Deluge, New Delta Review, Sonora Review, Occulum, Sidereal, Leveler, Berfrois, Nice Cage, Datableed, Reality Hands, Fugue, Tarpaulin Sky, The Journal Petra, Ninth Letter, Bennington Review, Best American Experimental Writing 2020, and Kansas’s Best Emerging Poets 2020.

 Does this book expect you to hold its heels as it hovers?
 Does it want you to see it crawl from a tv set and then lock fingers with its girlish ghost?
 Is a mirror a weapon?
 Is ekphrasis a ghost mirror?
 Is there a stage, can you see it sideways, do you see the veil now?
 Do you take pleasure in the kind of gazing that turns your eyes into shimmery séance light?
 Do you want access to the “gate out of this world”?
 You bet your sweet ass you do, reader.
 “You can get married to a tthing they say doesn’t even exist.”
 Did you see that glitch?
 Did you feel it in your curtain-y skeleton?
 Can you hear this call to cult from the broken record player, you little glitch baby?